 (never to be remembered again)!

-all been made, right with God because of what Jesus Christ fully and completely
+We are all redeemed with God because of what Jesus Christ fully and completely

 For God so loved the world that He gave His only begotten Son, that